crissymae/Solid-Spoon/README.md

 ## Results

-The final model is not a perfect fit based on the RMSE (209.97), but is very close to the standard deviation of the original dataset (204.26 cents).
+The final model is not a perfect fit based on the Test MAE (126.33), but is lower than standard deviation of the original dataset (204.26 cents).

-## Future Steps and Limitations
+## Future Steps

 * Obtain more recipes.
 * Remove outliers within the original data that could skew the modeling work.